A career in Cloud Computing Technology-

 - 25% of total IT budgets will be spent on cloud computing

-- Majority of enterprises (90%) are relying on API’s for their cloud integration plans in 2016.
+- Majority of enterprises (90%) are relying on API for their cloud integration plans in 2016.
 Security remains a major issue to be addressed in Cloud Computing Technology according to the IDG survey that covered 962 respondents from the industry.

 - In the Indian scenario, Gartner estimates the public cloud market is expected to treble to $1.9 bn (Rs 12,000 cr) by 2018.
 Initially, it was expected that small and medium enterprises would have the best adoption rates for a cloud.
 However, large enterprises are also seeing the benefits of Cloud Computing Technology with 65% adopting the new platform.

 According to Venkatesh Swaminathan, Country Head, India, Novell, there are a few key reasons why the industry is embracing the cloud in a big way.
-The fierce competition has put time-to-market in the forefront that means organisations need to quickly respond to changing dynamics.
-The second requirement for an industry is quickness in new product development and faster revenue generation.
+The fierce competition has put time-to-market in the forefront that means organizations need to quickly respond to changing dynamics.
+The second requirement for industry is quickness in new product development and faster revenue generation.
 Hours not years are the new benchmark for a realization of return on investments (ROI) on a cloud, he said.

 Compared to the software-based technology platform, open source platforms have been found to be scalable, allow continuous development and improvisation without major cost implications.
 In Big Data, Hadoop, the open source platform written on C and Java had already become popular for emulating.
 OpenStack Community in cloud platform is now witnessing an increasing number of vendors supporting the project.

 Meanwhile, Exuberant Support for Data Services (ESDS) has received India’s first Cloud Computing Patent for its eNlight Cloud from the United States Patent & Trademark Office.
 Global average compute consumption in any organization is as low as 8% and in India 5%. eNight Cloud constantly monitors consumption of virtuous machines and assign computing resources in real time.
 This, in turn, will enable the cloud industry to move from a commodity model to utility model.
-ESDS feels 90% technology resources in the industry are lying utilised putting a huge financial burden on firms and hence scalable, affordable cloud computing is the need of the hour.
+ESDS feels 90% technology resources in the industry are lying utilized putting a huge financial burden on firms and hence scalable, affordable cloud computing is the need of the hour.

 As competition is hotting up the cloud industry, several established players are planning massive price cuts to get an edge over others.
-Amazon, Google and Microsoft are among the majors who are going to cut prices that could have an impact on IBM and VMWare’s cloud business, analysts said.
+Amazon, Google, and Microsoft are among the majors who are going to cut prices that could have an impact on IBM and VMWare’s cloud business, analysts said.

 - Valuable Differences Azure Paas vs Iaas